tbv001/MusicPlayer/README.md

 ## Usage

-The plugin looks for specific filenames in the `Music` folder:
+The plugin looks for specific filenames in the mod's `Music` folder:

 | Game State | Expected Filename |
 | :--- | :--- |